Sim4n6/plasoWiki/Using-psort.md

 The [data](https://github.com/log2timeline/plaso/tree/master/data) folder was [previously mentioned](https://github.com/log2timeline/plaso/wiki/Using-psort#automatic-analysis).
 The location of this folder is automatically determined, depending on how the tool got installed on the system and the OS platform.
 This data path is used by **psort** to find the location of filter files, Event Log message database, etc.

 This data path can be changed from the default location, for instance if you have your own *winevt-rc.db* database or set of filter files.
-This can be achieved using the ``--data PATH`` parameter, eg:
+This can be achieved using the ``--data PATH`` parameter, for example:

 ```
 $ psort.py --data /where/my/data/is/stored test.plaso